ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 ***Prep*:** After pre-wash, the regular extraction procedure continues immediately. **CTAB buffer needs to be at 65°C** temperature. **Ammonium acetate, Isopropanol, 70% and 99% Ethanol all need to be cold (4°C)**.
 Therefore, <br>
 - *Preheat the heat thermos-mixer to 65°C, and incubate the CTAB buffer.* <br>
-- *Put Ammonium acetate, Isopropanol, 70% and 99% Ethanol in refrigerator.*
+- *Put Ammonium acetate, Isopropanol, 70% and 99% Ethanol in refrigerator (-20°C).*

 ---